Minimalism - more than just a furnishing trend

 In general, minimalist furnishings can be combined with any other style of living - whether industrial style, maritime or Scandinavian.

-Colours and forms of minimalism
+Colors and forms of Minimalism

 Minimalist furniture and decoration